 11. Hari Raya Haji

-Hari Raya Haji is just like Eid, but the procedure to celebrate this is different from the other festivals and celebration in Malaysia.
-In order to commemorate the famous Islamic festival of Eid al-Adha, the muslim community in Malaysia engages in religious practices like the sacrificial-slaughtering (korban), praying and greeting fellow friends and family in mosques, and distributing food to the poor and needy.
-This is among the traditional festivals in Malaysia that is marked by lights, music, laughter, and food.
+Hari Raya Haji is just like Eid, but the procedure to celebrate this is different from the other festivals and celebrations in Malaysia.
+In order to commemorate the famous Islamic festival of Eid al-Adha, the Muslim community in Malaysia engages in religious practices like slaughtering (korban), praying and greeting fellow friends and family in mosques, and distributing food to the poor and needy.
+This is among the traditional festivals in Malaysia that are marked by lights, music, laughter, and food.

 Highlight Of The Festival: Praying and greeting fellow friends